Alexandra Burslem: Honours

 Burslem was appointed Dame Commander of the Order of the British Empire (DBE) in the 2004 New Year Honours.
 She served as High Sheriff of Greater Manchester for 2006–2007 and remains a Deputy Lieutenant of the county.

-A building at the university's All Saints campus has been named the Sandra Burslem Building.
+A building at Manchester Metropolitan University's All Saints campus has been named the Sandra Burslem Building.

 List of posts held

-Dame Alexandra Burslem has held a number of public and academic posts:
+Burslem held a number of public and academic posts: